jzarzeczny/ax-cpt/README.md

 - Make code more readable (specially useDisplayLogic - one of the oldest part of the app, which grown over the time and need a lot more readablility!)
 - Cypress test in the future

+### level-4 - 16.09

+Took care about readability of code.
+Included BEM into the project's CSS.
+Upgrade the conditionals.
+Done with refactor - there is probably a lot more to do, however I'm done for now.

+Goal for next level:

+- Test existing code, find bugs.

 ## Resources

-This research is based on [work of this lab](https://sites.wustl.edu/dualmechanisms/tasks/) In addition, there is a lot of research that use bahavioral task in lab.
+This research is based on [work of this lab](https://sites.wustl.edu/dualmechanisms/tasks/).
+In addition, there is a lot of research that use bahavioral task in lab.
 My goal is to move it to internet, check the area that noone test before.